Fade In, Fade Out!

 My moment of paralyzing shock cost me dearly.
 I lost track of the muscular guy.
 He seemed to have vanished into thin air.
 How is it possible, that a bulky bodybuilder like him can vanish like that, I had a sense of panic rising within me.
 There was no exit from the platform on the other side as there were brick walls around with a few wooden windows strewn here and there, mostly closed; any visitor must use the staircase for departing too.
 Now, the disfigured, the agonized, and the helpless bodies on the floor suddenly became aware of me standing there uncertainly, and their noises began to be directed at me.
 I shook myself out of the paralysis and started looking for a quick escape.

 Luckily, I did not lose my way and the staircase was still there.
 I almost ran towards it and plummeted down the steps like a cursed shooting star.
 An overwhelming sense of relief flooded my whole self as I arrived back at the front side of the restaurant.

 With relief, the hunger pangs returned too.
-As I contemplated my next move I noticed a person, dressed in a civilized manner and bespectacled, taking a lot of interest in me and was coming towards me.
-I took him for a professor of the institution and was not at all averse to meeting him.
-In fact, I thought, a local professor could be a very good guide for me.
+As I contemplated my next move I noticed a person, dressed in a civilized manner and bespectacled, taking a lot of interest in me and coming towards me.
+I took him for a professor at the institution and was not at all opposed to meeting him.
+I thought a local professor could be a very good guide for me.
 I waited for him to join me.

 So he was not a local professor and an equal stranger like me, I thought dully.
 I said to him loud,